Best daily deals

 Folks looking to get some straightforward, good-sounding headphones ought to check out the AKG K371.
 These over-ear headphones have a nice frequency response that doesn’t exaggerate anything much and lends itself to most listeners.
 The size and weight of 255g are slim enough and not heavy.
 Plus, you can flip up the ear cups.

 Plus, the pressure is gentle enough with memory foam ear pads to accommodate people with glasses.
-In the package, AKG includes three different interchangeable cables, which ought to carry you through for quite some time.
+In the package, AKG includes three different interchangeable cables, which ought to last quite some time.
 Isolation is pretty average for headphones without active noise canceling (ANC), but for budget headphones that just playback your music well, it’s a good pick.

 AKG K371